 IELTS Academic: 6.5 overall with 6.0 in Writing and 5.5 in each other element.

 View the other English language qualifications that we accept.

-Suitable candidates may be invited for an interview.
-During the visit to the University the candidate can find out more about the programme and meet staff and students.
+If you are a suitable candidate you may be invited to an offer holder event.
+During your visit to the University you can find out more about the course and meet staff and students.

 Recognition of prior learning